wp-plugins/design-approval-system/readme.txt

 = This plugin seems like it may be complex.
 Are there tutorials for the plugin? =

 Yes.
 It's not as hard as it may seem.
-Once you try it you will see how easy we have made it.  http://www.slickremix.com/category/design-approval-system-tutorials/
+Once you try it you will see how easy we have made it.
+And now with our new Walk-Through getting up and going could not be easier.  http://www.slickremix.com/category/design-approval-system-tutorials/

 If you have more questions or would like to view other users questions please visit our support forum at http://www.slickremix.com/free-and-premium-support/